geonetwork/geonetwork/docs/manual/docs/GN4-Integration/index.md

             clientId:  ...from your GitHub application...
             clientSecret: ...from your GitHub application...
 ```

+One the main GN5 (http://localhost:7979) click "GitHub" and you will be redirected for GitHub's authentication.

 Once the user logs into GN5, it will create a user in the database.
 The username will either be their email (if they have configured GitHub to have their email address public) or their GitHub username.